Updated 2023 to add the Bells of Steel rack and make several updates.

-So many of us are short on space in our garage gym or our back room gym.
+Many of us are short on space in our garage, back room, or basement.
 A traditional power rack, or even an open-ended squat rack, takes up a painful amount of space.
-Moving it between workouts is not feasible.

-In the past, your best option to deal with this was to get a pair of portable squat stands.
+In the past, your best option for space efficiency was to get a pair of portable squat stands.

-- They’re naturally so light weight (being small and portable) that you have to be more gentle when re-racking
+- They’re so light weight that you have to be more gentle when re-racking.

-So it’s clear that we needed an entirely different solution to save on space.
+So it’s clear that we needed a totally different solution to save on space.

 Note that some makers call these wall mounted power racks.
 Not so fast.
 A power rack encloses the bar on both sides and has safety bars.
-These are just squat racks / half racks.
+Technically these are just squat racks / half racks.
 It’s a marketing issue, I imagine.

 The shared features among most of these racks are: